AFEC 261 / EU Regulation

 per passenger, Air France claims

-How Air France Resists Claims
+Common Challenges With Air France Claims

-Air France's initial rejection rate is moderate — approximately 35% of claims.
 They are generally more cooperative than LCCs.

 Common rejection wording includes 'ATC restrictions at CDG' and 'weather conditions' — we verify these claims against actual data.